Have you ever done something so incredibly stupid that you have to sit back and laugh or else you might just crawl into a corner and cry?

 After a few choice words and lots of time pondering, I grabbed this Steel Safety Glass Scraper.

 Worked great.
-I went through dozens of blades, but it scraped most of the paint off the door and got the job done much better than my finger nail was.
+I went through dozens of blades, but it scraped most of the peeling paint off the door and got the job done much better than my finger nail was.

 This door was exceptionally difficult.
-I got as much paint off as would allow, and then just left the rest.
+I got as much peeling paint off as would allow, and then just left the rest.

 I told Ben that these doors look like they belong in a house where someone was murdered.
 So creepy looking.
 Yikes.